vupatel08/research-mcp-tool/README.md

 ## Usage

 The server automatically launches as an MCP server when run.
-All inference functions are exposed as MCP tools for seamless integration with Claude and other AI assistants.
+All inference functions are exposed as MCP tools for integration with Claude and other AI assistants.

 ### Example